 Manufacturers are expected to follow the quality system regulation requirements by FDA that govern the design, manufacture, packaging, labeling, storage, installation, and servicing of medical devices intended for human use.
-These requirements are meant to ensure the safety and efficacy of medical devices in the US marketplace.
+The requirements in 21 CFR Part 820 are meant to ensure the safety and efficacy of medical devices sold in the US marketplace.

 FDA conducts regular inspections of medical device manufacturers to ensure compliance with these regulations.
 The inspection process, known as the Quality System Inspection Technique (QSIT), evaluates a company’s internal quality processes to determine whether they are in alignment with or in violation of these regulatory requirements.
 If any violations are discovered, the inspecting agent from FDA will issue penalties in the form of 483 Inspectional Observations and Warning Letters.

 If we look at Part 820.100(a) of the regulation, FDA states that,

-“Each manufacturer shall establish and maintain procedures for implementing corrective and preventive action.”
+Each manufacturer shall establish and maintain procedures for implementing corrective and preventive action.

 There are seven subparts of requirements that follow, which must be included within all CAPA procedures, in addition to the subsequent requirement found in 820.100(b) of documenting all CAPA activities and their results.
-Needless to say, this is one of the more tricky requirements from the QSR, which might explain how it landed number one in this list.
+Needless to say, this is one of the trickier requirements from the QSR, which might explain how it landed number one on this list.

 It’s important to remember that CAPAs are often seen as a determining factor of the overall health of a quality system.
 If CAPA procedures are not being followed according to the QSR, then an inspector will be quick to suspect other areas that could be also be suffering from similar poor quality practices.

 You can download our free CAPA template that can help guide you through the reporting process.